Utah Division of Arts and Museums (UA&M)

 Grants require a 1:1 match.

 Applicants must use an approved artist.
 Approved artists need to be included on the Utah Division of Arts & Museums Teaching Artist Roster located on artseducation.utah.gov, NowPlayingUtah.com, or on the teaching artist roster of another state arts agency.
 Artists who are not on the UA&M Teaching Artist Roster must be approved for artistic/educational excellence prior to submission of this application.

 If you are using an artist who is not on the roster, you must submit proof of educational and artistic merit, and explain how he or she is qualified to work with the specific community, population, or group for which you are applying.

-All applicants that identify as organizations are required to have a DUNS number.
+All organizations applying for grants must have a DUNS number.